 Vegetable oil: When baking bread, I like to add a little oil even if the recipe doesn’t call for it.
 Oil makes the bread softer in texture with tender crumbs.

-Molasses: If you don’t have molasses read the notes section in the recipe card below to learn how to make a substitute, I have included the making of the molasses substitute in the video tutorial as well.
+Molasses: If you don’t have molasses-like (grape molasses and pomegranate molasses) read the notes section in the recipe card below to learn how to make a substitute, I have included the making of the molasses substitute in the video tutorial as well.

 What is the Difference Between Simit and the American Bagel?

-American bagel is firmer in texture, and at times spices like cinnamon are added to the dough.
-American bagel is boiled before baking and is smaller yet thicker than traditional Turkish simit.
+American bagel is firmer in texture, and at times spices like cinnamon are added to the dough and the bagel is boiled before baking and is smaller yet thicker than traditional Turkish simit.
 While simit is plain from the inside, the American bagel can raisins.

 How to Make Simit?